- What is a users Variance Limit?

 The Purchase Price Variance Limit is a threshold that determines how much control a Purchaser has when editing the cost of items within the Procurement stage.

 For example, if Pat has a variance limit of $50, and he is editing an item that costs $100 per piece, he will only be able to increase the value up to $150.
-This example references a dollar value variance, but the variance can also be set up using percentage limits.
+This example references a dollar value variance, but the variance can also be set up using percentage limits as well.

-If a percentage Price Variance Limit is set up, and the Purchaser has a limit of 10% they can only edit orders up to 10% of the item value.
-If the order is for $5.00 the user is only able to add or remove up to $2.50.
+If a percentage Price Variance Limit is set up, and the Purchaser has a limit of 10%, they can only edit orders up to 10% of the value of the item.
+In this case, if the cost of the item is $25.00 the user is only able to add or remove up to $2.50.